How Community Reduces Customer Acquisition Cost for SaaS

 They compound.

-Research from BrightEdge shows that a significant portion of organic search traffic comes from long-tail queries rather than head terms.
+Research from BrightEdge shows that a large portion of organic search traffic comes from long-tail queries rather than head terms.

-Communities naturally capture those long-tail queries because customers ask specific questions.
+Communities naturally capture these queries because customers ask specific operational questions.

 Over time, the community becomes an organic acquisition engine.